moe-Ali/DevOps_project/README.md

     - SonarQube Scanner => Name: sonarscanner , check mark "Install automatically"
     - Maven => Name: maven_3.9.1 , check mark "Install automatically"
 - Configure System:
+    - Slack => Workspace: the workspace that has Jenkins CI , Credential: slacktoken , Default channel: the channel selected for Jenkins CI
     - SonarQube servers => check mark "Environment variables" , Name: sonarserver , Server URL: http://{your sonarqube server ip}:9000 , Server authentication token: sonartoken
 - Create Pipeline and check mark "GitHub hook trigger for GITScm polling", choose the pipeline to be from SCM, then fork my repo branch ci and use it as Repository URL
 #### on Nexus: